nightscout/trio-docs/docs/EN/Analyze/EvaluateCR.md

 ### Before Adjusting CR

-With Open-iAPS, there is a reduced requirement for precise carb entries, although some precision will still improve outcomes.
+With Trio, there is a reduced requirement for precise carb entries, although some precision will still improve outcomes.
 Some users prefer overestimating carb entries and giving a smaller percentage of the upfront bolus.
 Note: If you overestimate the carb entry and bolus for 100% upfront, the algorithm is limited in its ability to only suspend insulin as a means to prevent hypoglycemia following a meal.

 If you have been giving 100% of the needed bolus for meals, it might be best to try a smaller percentage upfront rather than adjusting your CR.